HackYourFuture/Assignments/1-JavaScript/Week3/README.md

 You should do the following:

 1. Complete the `filterPrivateData()` function.
-It should take a single argument: the array of employee records.
+It should take a single parameter: the array of employee records.
 2. It should create a _new_ array, containing employee data without the private data.
 3. Use [object destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#object_destructuring) to extract the non-private properties from an employee record (an `object`) and [object literal shorthand](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer#property_definitions) to create a new employee record with just the non-private parts (`name`, `occupation` and `email`).
 4. Return the new array as the return value of the function.